superctr/ctrmml/mml_ref.md

 -	`{/}` - Conditional block.
 Using this block you can specify commands to run on each	individual track, when multiple tracks are specified.
 Example:
 	`ABC {c/d+/g} {d/f/a}`
+-	`\=<delay>,<volume>` - Set the parameters for the echo macro.
+The first number specifies how many notes or rests to backtrack.
+A value of 1 would be the previous note, 2 would be the note after that, and so on.
+The second number specifies the volume reduction.
+Note that it should be a positive value if you use "fine" volume, and negative if you use "coarse" volume.
+-	`\<duration>` - Inserts an echo note.
+The parameters should have been set using `\=` beforehand.
+Example:
+	`\=2,3 c4d\e\` generates an identical output to `c4d(3c)3e(3d)3`
 -	`;` - Comment.
 The rest of the line is skipped.
 -	`|` - Divider.
 This has no effect and can be used to divide measures or bars, for aesthetic reasons.